dmytrostriletskyi/django-telegram-login/README.md

     return render(request, 'telegram_auth/redirect.html', context)
 ```

-Do not forget make safe render of it, because it is not raw text, but Javascript.
-Example of Jinja code below.
+Do not forget to make its rendering safe, because it is not a raw text but Javascript.
+Below is an example of a Jinja code.

 ```html
 {% autoescape off %}{{ telegram_login_widget }}{% endautoescape %}
 ```

-Full bunch of examples are open [here](https://github.com/dmytrostriletskyi/django-telegram-login/tree/develop/examples).
+The full bunch of examples is open [here](https://github.com/dmytrostriletskyi/django-telegram-login/tree/develop/examples).

 ### Telegram authentication

-There are may be the situations, when bad boys will send you incorrect Telegram data (pretend that it is from true user).
+There may be the situations, when hackers will send you incorrect Telegram data (pretending to be from a real user).
-`django-telegram-login` provide following way to ensure, that data is correct and isn't hacked.
+`django-telegram-login` provides the following way to ensure that data is correct and isn't hacked.

 ```python
 from django_telegram_login.authentication import verify_telegram_authentication